survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

         + 3 hidden modules
 ```

-This means you have a build at your output directory at *build/app.js*.
-You can examine the output through your editor to see what Webpack did there.
+The output tells us a lot.
+I've annotated it below:

+* `Hash: 2a7a7bccea1741de9447` - The hash of the build.
+You can use this to invalidate assets through `[hash]` placeholder.
+We'll discuss hashing in detail at the *Adding Hashes to Filenames* chapter.
+* `Version: webpack 1.13.0` - Webpack version.
+* `Time: 813ms` - Time it took to execute the build.
+* `app.js    1.69 kB       0  [emitted]  app` - Name of the generated asset, size, the ids of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.
+* `[0] ./app/index.js 80 bytes {0} [built]` - The id of the generated asset, name, size, entry chunk id, the way it was generated.
+* `Child html-webpack-plugin for "index.html":` - This is plugin related output.
+In this case *html-webpack-plugin* is doing output of its own.
+* `+ 3 hidden modules` - This tells you that Webpack is omitting some output, namely modules within `node_modules` and similar directories.
+You can run Webpack using `webpack --display-modules` to display this information.
+See [Stack Overflow](https://stackoverflow.com/questions/28858176/what-does-webpack-mean-by-xx-hidden-modules) for an expanded explanation.

+Examine the output below `build/`.
+If you look closely, you can see the same ids within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On OS X `open ./build/index.html` works.

-T> Another way to serve the contents of the directory through a server, such as *serve* (`npm i serve -g`).
+T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

 T> I like to use `path.join`, but `path.resolve` would be a good alternative.
 See the [Node.js path API](https://nodejs.org/api/path.html) for further details.